micaste/simple-event-bus/README.md

 A function to customize the interface between events and handlers, giving the ability for example to standardize all the messages transmitted to the handlers into a normalized format.
 By default, the broker just propagates the arguments that have been emitted.

-## Note
+## Compatibility

-The implementation uses the native [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
-It is supported since node 4 and has a good support in modern browsers.
-See the [ECMAScript 6 compatibility table](http://kangax.github.io/compat-table/es6/#test-Map)
+The node entry point (`"main": "index.js"` in the `package.json`) requires Node >= 6.5 (see [ES6 compatibility table for class](http://kangax.github.io/compat-table/es6/#test-class)).
+The browser entry point ("browser": "browser.js" in the `package.json`) exposes some code bundled and transpiled into ES5 for compatibility with older browsers, bundlers, minifiers, ...

 ## Future

-[ ] More logging: Currently, we only log errors.
+* [ ] More logging: Currently, we only log errors.
 We could log more information, to help with troubleshooting.

-[ ] Log level: We could add a logLevel option, to allow filtering the log messages while still keeping the default logger.
+* [ ] Log level: We could add a logLevel option, to allow filtering the log messages while still keeping the default logger.

-[ ] Test framework: A better test framework (for example [Jest](https://facebook.github.io/jest/)) should be used in order to for example have a test coverage report.
+* [ ] Test framework: A better test framework (for example [Jest](https://facebook.github.io/jest/)) should be used in order to for example have a test coverage report.

-[ ] Examples: A showcase application could be built as a demo, showing the interest of using a custom logger and broker in a real-case example.
+* [ ] Examples: A showcase application could be built as a demo, showing the interest of using a custom logger and broker in a real-case example.